YongHwan2161/Physics/Mathematics/Graph Theory/Graphs and Their Representation.md

   - By definition, each vertex $v\in S$ has $\operatorname{deg}(v)$ neighbors exactly 1 unit away from $v$.
 We want to sow that $\operatorname{deg}(v)\le6$ for each $v$.
 If this is true, then the sum of all degrees in the graph satisfies $$2e(G)=\sum_{v\in S} \operatorname{deg}(v)\le 6n\implies e(G)\le 3n$$
   - Why each point has at most 6 unit neighbors.
   - Suppose $v$ is a point in $S$.
 Around $v$, draw a circle of radius 1.
 Its neighbots in $G$ must lie on that circle(distance exactly 1 from $v$), and they must at least distance 1 from each other (since all points in $S$ are pairwise at least 1 apart).
-### 1.1.21 Eigenvalues of a Graph
-- Recall that the eigenvalues of a squar matrix $\mathbf{A}$ are the roots of its characteristic polynomial $\operatorname{det}(\mathbf{A}-x\mathbf{I})$.
-An eigenvalue of a graph is an eigenvalue of its adjacency matrix.
-Likewise, the characteristic polynomial of a graph is the characteristic polynomial of its adjacency matrix.
-Show that:
-- a) every eigenvalue of a grap is real,
-- b) every rational eigenvalue of a graph is integral.